hoangduytran/blender-manual/manual/modeling/geometry_nodes/mesh/read/shortest_edge_paths.rst

 for every edge, but a typical input would be the length of each edge.

 The output is encoded with vertex indices, and is meant to be used on the vertex domain.
-For each vertex, the *Next Vertex Input* output stores the index of the following vertex in the path to the "closest" endpoint.
+For each vertex, the *Next Vertex Index* output gives the index of the following vertex in the path to the "closest" endpoint.

 The node is implemented with `Dijkstra's algorithm <https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm>`__.